Royals-Yankees ALDS Game 1 FAQ, lineups

 NEW YORK -- Think of the most intense moments when the uncivil war between the Yankees and Red Sox was at its most furious a couple of decades back: Pedro Martinez threatening to hit Jorge Posada in the head, Jason Varitek jamming his glove into Alex Rodriguez’s face, Don Zimmer tumbling to the turf at Fenway Park.

-Would it surprise you to learn that the dislike the Yankees and Royals shared was once just as intense, if not more so?
+Would it surprise you to learn that the dislike the Yankees and Royals shared was once just as fierce, if not more so?
 One of baseball’s great rivalries will be rekindled in the American League Division Series, with the Royals earning the right to return to the Bronx by sweeping the Orioles in the AL Wild Card Series.

 In a series highlighted by a showdown between the American League’s leading Most Valuable Player candidates in Aaron Judge and Bobby Witt Jr., get ready to see plenty of low-definition throwback moments playing in the background.